Heidi Brueckner

 The artist’s comments, below, arranged similarly to the images above.

 I met this woman in a small village in China near The Great Wall.
 She was sitting on the walkway outside her home & gestured to me to sit & visit with her.
 She offered me her cushion, making herself much less comfortable.
-Here, she is a figure of reverence, possessing the strength & righteousness
+Here, she is a figure of reverence, possessing strength & righteousness

 Here, the figures are caught in a moment of family antics.
 The pure happiness and amusement in their gestures brings a vicarious sense of appreciation for the force of good in the world.